-- the regional lead for the Financial Capability Forum and Energy Best Deal
+- the regional lead for Energy Best Deal

 The quality of our advice is ensured by the national Citizens Advice service, which is a separate charity.
 Our services are regularly audited and in 2013 we were ranked in the top 5% of the local Citizens Advice network for the quality of our advice.
 We work closely with a number of other organisations to whom we may refer or signpost clients if necessary in order to secure the specialist support that they might need.

 As well as providing advice to individual clients to help them with their problems, we also carry out campaign work to lobby for changes in policies and services.
 Much of this work is done in association with the national Citizens Advice service.
 Our campaign successes improve the lives of many people who may never have used the services of Citizens Advice.
 To find out more about our campaigning work click here.